 Take a look at these valuable guidelines for minimalism:

 - Landing page only — The lack of elements can be harmful to certain content-rich sites.
-In these cases, a better option might be in creating a minimalist landing page that leads to a more intricate site.
+In these cases, a better option might be to create a minimalist landing page that leads to a more intricate site.

 - Top-heavy — In accordance to user browsing habits, place high-level content with ample negative space at the top of the screen, then increase the content density as the scroll deepens.